rust-bitcoin/rust-bitcoin/CONTRIBUTING.md

-Whenever any part of your code wants to mention the version number the code will be released in, primarily in deprecation notices, you should use the string `TBD` (verbatim), so that the release preparation script can detect the change and the correct version number can be filled in in preparation of the release.
+Whenever any part of your code wants to mention the version number the code will be released in, primarily in deprecation notices, you should use the string `TBD` (verbatim), so that the release preparation script can detect the change and the correct version number can be filled in preparation of the release.

 ```rust